List

 Take the first n elements of

-Note: The original list is left unmodified.
+Note: The original list is not modified.

 Parameters

-: the number of elements to take
+_L: the list to work on_n: the number of elements to take

 Example

-(print (take [1 2 3 4 5 6 7 8 9] 4)) # [1 2 3 4]
+(print (list:take [1 2 3 4 5 6 7 8 9] 4)) # [1 2 3 4]

 takeWhile